dthaler/ebpf-docs/isa/kernel.org/instruction-set.rst

 of moving the variable from the BPF stack to the register is called filling.
 The reason for spilling/filling is due to the limited number of registers.

-   **Note**

-   *Linux implementation*: In the Linux kernel, the exit value for eBPF programs is passed as a 32 bit value.

 Upon entering execution of an eBPF program, registers R1 - R5 initially can contain the input arguments for the program (similar to the argc/argv pair for a typical C program).
 The actual number of registers used, and their meaning, is defined by the program type;
 for example, a networking program might have an argument that includes network packet data and/or metadata.

-   **Note**

-   *Linux implementation*: In the Linux kernel, all program types only use R1 which contains the "context", which is typically a structure containing all the inputs needed.

 Instruction encoding
 ====================